Weaver's Week 2024-10-20

 Raven Raven (right) meets Raven on Raven.
 (BBC)

 Raven.
 The biggest children's show for ten years, made a star out of James Mackenzie.
 Simple events – leap off a tall tree, cross a river by crawling on a narrow log, or answer true-or-false statements given by a talking bush.
 More shows need talking shrubbery.
 Loads of spin-off series, and a revival last decade that almost worked.
-267 episodes.
+The total is 296 episodes, not an inaccurate figure first posted.

 Ready Steady Cook